emmajanedrews/base-template/_posts/2017-07-17-have-you-visited-the-hub-at-30a.md

 ---
 layout: post
-title: Have You Visited the HUB at 30A?
+title: Have You Visited The HUB at 30A?
 tags:
   - Outdoor Entertainment
 excerpt: 'Recently, I took some time to visit the HUB at 30A.
 This amazing outdoor venue has a lot of covered areas...'